Welcome to Natayam-school of dance !

 At the heart of Bharatanatyam’s footwork are the adavus, a set of basic steps that serve as the foundation for more complex movements.
 These adavus are not just physical exercises but are a language of their own, each step telling a story, expressing an emotion, or embodying a concept.

-The adavus encompass a wide range of movements, from the stamping of the feet to swift glides and intricate spins.
+The adavus encompasses a wide range of movements, from the stamping of the feet to swift glides and intricate spins.
 Each adavu is a brushstroke in the canvas of Bharatanatyam, contributing to the overall composition of the dance.

 The Complexity of Tala:

 Central to Bharatanatyam’s footwork is its alignment with the tala, the rhythmic cycles that form the backbone of Indian classical music.
 The dancer’s feet become a percussive instrument, creating a dialogue with the beats of the mridangam or tabla.
-The complexity lies not just in the movements themselves but in their synchronization with the intricate patterns of the tala.
+The complexity lies not just in the movements themselves but in their synchronisation with the intricate patterns of the tala.

 Jatis and Korvais: